AleMonRo/Example/README.md

     - Command: git checkout.
     - Working with master and develop

-7. Starting to version your code
+7. Continue to version your code
     - Basic commands
     - How to identify your changes\
     Command: git status